Average Handle Time: Strategies for Improving AHT in Your Call Center

 Data Source: Hubspot

-How to Improve AHT in Your Call Center
+How to Improve Average Handle Time in Your Call Center

 Improving Average Handle Time (AHT) is a delicate balance between efficiency and quality assurance.
 While technology can enhance these efforts, there are several manual strategies that can significantly impact AHT.
 Here are six key steps to optimize AHT using traditional methods:

-Equip agents with effective coaching.
-Coaching effectiveness is the top way to improve Average Handle Time and all other call center performance KPI's.
+Coaching agents effectively is the top way to improve Average Handle Time and all other call center performance KPI's.
 Focus on role-playing exercises and sharing best practices from top performers.
 A well-prepared agent will naturally resolve issues faster.

 2. Accessible Knowledge Bases

 Create and maintain a comprehensive, easy-to-navigate knowledge base.
-Ensure agents have quick access to a knowledge base software for frequently asked questions, product information, and troubleshooting guides.
-Regularly update this resource based on common issues and agent feedback.
+Ensure agents have quick access to frequently asked questions, product information, and troubleshooting guides.
+Regularly update this resource based on common issues and use feedback from agent coaching sessions to update knowledge-bases regularly.

 Provide agents with essential tools like detailed call scripts, decision trees, and quick reference guides.
 These resources will streamline conversations and reduce time spent searching for information during calls.